KarmaYama/cleansh/SECURITY.md

 3.  **Status Updates:** We aim to provide regular updates on the progress of our investigation, typically within **5 business days** of the initial acknowledgment and then as significant progress is made.
 4.  **Resolution & Disclosure:**
     * If the vulnerability is confirmed, we will work to develop a fix as quickly as possible.
     * Once a fix is ready, we will coordinate with you on the disclosure timeline.
-We typically aim for a public disclosure after the fix has been released in a new `cleansh` version.
+We typically aim for a public disclosure after the fix has been released in a new `CleanSH` version.
     * We believe in responsible disclosure and will credit you for your discovery in our release notes and/or security advisory, unless you prefer to remain anonymous.
     * If the vulnerability is declined (e.g., deemed not a security issue or out of scope), we will provide a clear explanation for our decision.